ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 - [Ordering {{site.data.keyword.blockstorageshort}}](/docs/BlockStorage?topic=BlockStorage-orderingBlockStorage&interface=ui#orderingthroughConsole)

-When you place an order with API, specify the "Storag-as-a-Service" package to ensure you're getting the updated features with your new storage.
+When you place an order with API, specify the "Storag-as-a-Service" package to make sure that you're getting the updated features with your new storage.
 {: important}

 Your new storage is available to mount in a few minutes.
 You can view it in the Resource List and in the {{site.data.keyword.blockstorageshort}} list.